kabarakh/ladxr-spoiler-interface/README.md

 That way you can basically make up a route

 [ ] Entrance list for entrance shuffle/dungeon shuffle/random starting location seeds

+[ ] Automatically run the deploy script to update the website on push on `main` branch